lulzzz/blockchain-go/README.md

 ![](/docs/contractviolated.png)

-We have available a immutable history about the transactions from the blockchain ledger:
+We have available an immutable history about the transactions from the blockchain ledger:

 ![](/docs/history.png)